entropicalabs/entropica_qaoa/README.md

 ### Testing

 All software tests are located in `entropica_qaoa/tests/`.
 To run them you will need to install [pytest](https://docs.pytest.org/en/latest/).
 To speed up the testing, we have tagged tests that require more computational time (~ 5 mins or so)  with `runslow`, and the tests of the notebooks with `notebooks`.
-This means that a bare
+The commands are as follows:

  - `pytest` runs the default tests, and skips both the longer tests that need heavier simulations, as well as tests of the Notebooks in the `examples` directory.
  - `pytest --runslow` runs the the tests that require longer time.